FurkanBrgn/Education-Projects/Patika-Egitimleri/Css-Egitimi/Google-1998/README.md

 # Google-1998
-Here is the "Google-1998" work I have done for css education.
+Here is the "google 1998" work I have done for css education.